roberddd/PF2B/docs/support/create_your_own_biome.md

 - **English Name**
 - **Preset**
 - **Detail Level**
+- Use **Brackets `[]`** as wrappers
 - Enable **Add Spaces Between Elements**
-- Use **Brackets `[]`** as wrappers

-If you follow the above steps, the result should look like this: `PlantName [Preset] [Detail-Levl]`, example: `Reed Canary Grass [Wild H100 S20] [HD]`.
+If you follow the above steps, the result should look like this: `PlantName [Preset] [Detail-Level]`, example: `Reed Canary Grass [Wild H100 S20] [HD]`.

-### Plant Detail
+### Plant Detail Levels

-1. **Same Plant, Same Preset**:
+1. **Same Plant, Same Preset (Not Allowed)**

     A biome **cannot** contain multiple detail levels (e.g., RT, LD, HD) of the **same plant** if they use the **same preset**.

-- **Same Plant, Different Presets**:
+2. **Same Plant, Different Presets (Not Recommended)**

-    A biome **can** contain multiple detail levels of the same plant if they use **different presets**, **but this is highly discouraged**.
+    A biome **can** contain multiple detail levels of the same plant if they use **different presets**, **but this is strongly discouraged**.

-    !!! warning ""
+    ??? warning "Why?"
         This often causes **material merging issues**.
-For example, if the Low Detail version uses a leaf material called `XXX` and the High Poly version also uses `XXX` (but with higher texture resolution), PF2B will merge them into a single material during import.
+For example, if the Low Detail version uses a leaf material called `XXX` and the High Detail version also uses `XXX` (but with higher texture resolution), PF2B will merge them into a single material during import.
 As a result, both variants will use whichever material was imported first.
 Since the UV maps for the Low Detail and High Detail versions of the leaves are often different, the textures will be mapped incorrectly, making the leaves look wrong.

         Because of this, it is **not recommended** to use different detail levels of the same plant within the same biome.

-- **Mixing Different Plants**:
+3. **Mixing Different Plants (Encouraged)**

     It **is encouraged** to mix different detail levels across **different plants** within a biome.

     - Even in a "Low Detail" biome, not every plant needs to be from the "LD" category, just the majority.
     - The same applies to "High Detail" biomes.

-- **Layer Limitation**:

-    Each Geo-Scatter layer can only contain plants from **one category** and **one detail level** (e.g., Broadleaf Trees, HD).

-    - This is because plants are stored in categorized blend files, such as: `pf2b-biome_Broadleaf_Trees[HD].blend`, and each layer references one such file.
+---

 #### Summary

 - ✅ Do: mix different plants with different detail levels.
 - ❌ Don’t: mix different detail levels of the **same plant** in a biome (risk of material merge + UV mismatches).
-- Remember: each Geo-Scatter layer can only contain **one plant category** and **one detail level**.